accordproject/techdocs/website/versioned_docs/version-0.9.9/accordproject-gettingstarted.md

 cicero execute --help
 ```

+The [Quickstart tutorial](cicero-tutorial.md) shows you how to use this tool.

 ## Programming in Ergo

 If you'd like to compile and execute Ergo code independently of a Cicero template you should install the Ergo command-line tool.